More Articles

-In the past few years, it has become clear that you can, in fact, make new neurons starting in your 20s and continuing well into old age.
-You can literally rewire the brain with new parts as the older parts wear out.
+However, in the past few years, it has become clear that things are not that bleak and human brain can still make new neurons starting in your 20s and continuing well into old age.
+So you can literally rewire the brain with new parts as the older parts wear out.
 How?

 There are lots of things you can do right now to preserve, protect and enhance your gray matter.